Kopelson/AjaxWeatherApp/README.md

 ## Description
  <p>This weather app focuses on using OpenWeatherMap.org API to retrieve weather data for cities across the United States.
  This application also features Bootstrap and jQuery to update and change the UI, and local storage to save custom city searches.
- A jQuery AJAX (Asynchronous JavaScript And XML) requet - $.ajax() - is used to send a GET request to OpenWeatherMap's API.
+ A jQuery AJAX (Asynchronous JavaScript And XML) request - $.ajax() - is used to send a GET request to OpenWeatherMap's API.
  Then the API sends back a JSON (JavaScript Object Notation) object that can be combed through to grab specific weather data for the desired city.</p>

 ## Table of Contents